kyle188/tech-blog/README.md

 This is a blog site meant for people with a passion for tech that would like to share their ideas and experiences about tech with others.
 It utilizes handlebars, and sequelize while following the MVC structure.

-A CMS style blog similar to a Wordpress site, where developers can publish their blog posts and comment on other posts as well.
-Following the MVC paradigm, using handlebars, and sequelize.
-Forked from my original GitHub account.

 ## Table of Contents

 -[Description](#Description)